Revisiting the question of what instantaneous normal modes tell us about liquid dynamics: Introduction

-In frequency domain, the INM density of states exhibits interesting features that have been subject of intense investigation in the past decades.
-Particular attention has been devoted to understanding the frequency and temperature dependence of the unstable INM DOS \cite{vijay,vijay2,PhysRevE.55.6917,10.1063/5.0158089}, which is commonly represented on the negative frequency axes upon performing a variable transformation $\omega=- \sqrt{|\lambda|}$ with $\lambda$ the (negative) eigenvalues.
-Among the various features, the unstable INM DOS displays a universal linear in frequency scaling at low frequency that is observed in uncountable simulations and derived within several theoretical frameworks \cite{doi:10.1063/1.457564,doi:10.1063/1.465563,doi:10.1063/1.467178,doi:10.1073/pnas.2022303118,doi:10.1073/pnas.2119288119,doi:10.1063/1.479810,PhysRevE.55.6917,doi:10.1063/1.463375}.
-It is nowadays clear that the emergence of this scaling is intimately connected to the existence of unstable modes.
+In frequency domain, the INM density of states exhibits interesting features that have been the subject of intense investigation over the past decades.
+Particular attention has been devoted to understanding the frequency and temperature dependence of the unstable INM DOS \cite{vijay,vijay2,PhysRevE.55.6917,10.1063/5.0158089}, which is commonly represented on the negative frequency axes upon performing a variable transformation $\omega=- \sqrt{|\lambda|}$ with $\lambda$ being the (negative) eigenvalues.
+Among the various features, the unstable INM DOS displays a universal linear in frequency scaling at low frequencies that is observed in uncountable simulations and derived within several theoretical frameworks \cite{doi:10.1063/1.457564,doi:10.1063/1.465563,doi:10.1063/1.467178,doi:10.1073/pnas.2022303118,doi:10.1073/pnas.2119288119,doi:10.1063/1.479810,PhysRevE.55.6917,doi:10.1063/1.463375}.
+At present, it is clear that the emergence of this scaling is intimately connected to the existence of unstable modes.
 In order to avoid any misunderstanding, we stress that the linear scaling of the INM DOS is not in contradiction with numerous experimental results confirming the presence of linearly dispersing acoustic hydrodynamic modes in liquids (\textit{e.g.}, \cite{RevModPhys.77.881,Pilgrim_2006}) that, on the other hand, correspond to a Debye quadratic DOS.
 In fact, the linear term in the DOS does not arise from propagating modes but rather from overdamped, and quasi-localized, excitations that are abundant in liquids as a consequence of many relaxational mechanisms (see, for example, \cite{brazhkin2024density} for a recent discussion on this point).
 The quadratic DOS is recovered at low temperatures in the solid state, but only if non-diffusive unstable modes are filtered out (see, for example, \cite{10.1063/1.474968} for a particular method to do that).